bonsai-rx/docs/articles/reactive-buffertrigger.md

 ### Related Operators

-Use [`WindowTrigger`](xref:Bonsai.Reactive.WindowTrigger) instead to group elements into zero or more observable sequences based on notifications from a second sequence.
+Use [`WindowTrigger`](xref:Bonsai.Reactive.WindowTrigger) instead to group elements into zero or more observable sequences using notifications from the second sequence.